nanos-world/docs/modding/MapsAndLevels.rst

 1. Do not spawn/place Dynamic Meshes (with Physics), as they will not be synced in-game.
 You need to spawn them as a :ref:`Prop` on the scripting.

+2. Add a "Sun" actor-tag to all Lighting/Sky/Sun related actors (DirectionalLight, SkyLight, DomeMesh, SkyAtmosphere or SunSky), this will allow, if wanted, to your light to be overridden by scripters to use instead the Official NanosWorld Sun through `World.SpawnDefaultSun()`, which allows light/sun customization.

 .. attention:: Most of :ref:`World` functions rely on our own assets and code, so it is not (yet) possible to change the lighting or weather in your custom Map with :ref:`World` scripting functions.